sed-inf-u-szeged/OpenStaticAnalyzer/OpenStaticAnalyzer/java/doc/usersguide/md/Main.md

 **-FBOptions**

   : Extra command line parameters for FindBugs can be set with this option.
-For instance if some auxiliary classes are needed, these can be set by adding the –FBOptions="–auxclasspath external.jar" option.
+For instance if some auxiliary classes are needed, these can be set by adding the -FBOptions="-auxclasspath external.jar" option.

 **-runPMD**